 Vientiane is the capital and largest city of Laos.
 Vientiane is situated on a bend of the Mekong river, which forms the border with Thailand at this point.
 A short link connects Vientiane with Thailand over the Thai-Lao Friendship Bridge.
 Laos is in South-eastern Asia, northeast of Thailand, west of Vietnam.
 The climate is tropical monsoon with a rainy season (May to November) and a dry season (December to April).
 The official language is Lao.
 Government and business circles commonly use French, while English is growing in popularity.
 Lao and Thai are quite similar languages and Lao speakers tend to understand a reasonable amount of Thai.
 The main religion is Buddhism.
 The economy of Laos is heavily dependent on investment and trade with its neighbours, Thailand, Vietnam, and, especially in the north, China.
 Much of the country lacks adequate infrastructure.
 Subsistence agriculture still accounts for half of the GDP and provides 80 percent of employment.
 In Laos business dress for men typically comprises a lightweight suit with a shirt and tie.
 Expatriate women are expected to wear a dress or a lightweight suit.
 The security risk for expatriates in Laos is low to medium.
 Risks include low levels of crime such as theft and assault, the threat of terrorism, stringent security checks and surveillance by security forces.
 The currency of Laos is the Lao Kip (LAK).
 Medical facilities are extremely basic.
 Medical evacuation is challenging and very expensive.
 Water borne, food borne and other infectious diseases are common and serious outbreaks have occurred.
-The population of Vientiane is 783,000 (2016 est.), while the inflation rate is 0.41% (June 2017).
+The population of Vientiane is 783,000 (2019 est.), while the inflation rate (CPI) is 3% for Laos as at July 2019.
+Xpatulator Hypothetical Tax for Laos is based on the current personal income tax rates which are progressive up to 24%.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Vientiane, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Vientiane as at 1 July 2017 is high in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Low 2) Clothing: Very Low 3) Communication: Very High 4) Education: High 5) Furniture & Appliances: Average 6) Groceries: Low 7) Healthcare: Low 8) Household Accommodation: High 9) Miscellaneous: High 10) Personal Care: Average 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Very Low 13) Transport: High Vientiane is for example 0% cheaper than Houston TX for groceries, 30% more expensive for household costs than Kuala Lumpur, and 35.8% more expensive for transport costs than Dubai.
+The cost of living for expatriates / professional migrants in In Vientiane, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Vientiane as at 1 July 2019 is high in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: High 2) Clothing: Very High 3) Communication: Average 4) Education: High 5) Furniture & Appliances: High 6) Groceries: Average 7) Healthcare: Low 8) Household Accommodation: Average 9) Miscellaneous: High 10) Personal Care: Low 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Low 13) Transport: High Vientiane is for example 19.5% more expensive than Houston TX for groceries, 14.1% more expensive for household costs than Kuala Lumpur, and 59.4% more expensive for transport costs than Dubai.
 The hardship premium for Vientiane for an expat from Perth, is for example 30%, i.e. host location (Vientiane) premium of 40% minus home (Perth) location premium of 10%.
 Vientiane is ranked as a extreme hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Vientiane?
 Register subscribe to your home location and Vientiane and run your personalised reports.